thomasfinstad/terraform-provider-vyos-rolling/docs/resources/service_https_api_graphql_authentication.md

 description: |-
-  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts. service⯯HTTPS configuration⯯VyOS HTTP API configuration⯯GraphQL support⯯GraphQL authentication
+  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts. service⯯HTTPS configuration⯯VyOS HTTP API configuration⯯GraphQL API⯯GraphQL authentication
 ---

 # vyos_service_https_api_graphql_authentication (Resource)